Michael-Meade/snackhack2/README.md

 Not all cryptocurrencies are public, cryptocurrenies like Monero have a private blockchain meaning that you CAN'T see how much a certain address has.

-## Website MetaData & Google Analytics
+## Website MetaData & Google Analytics.

 Websites use the HTML meta tag to include information about the site that supposed to help in being ranked higher on a search engine.
 This information could also be used to figure out what software or even the software version.
 Finding the Google Analytics tag could aid a hacker to locate different sites that are probably owned by the same owner.